shivasiddharth/GassistPi/README.md

 *******************************************************************************************************************************

 *******************************************************************************************************************************
-**CLI or Raspbian Lite does not support all features and the AIY Voice HAT image has environemnt in a directory different than this project.
+**CLI or Raspbian Lite does not support all features.
 So please use the Standard Raspbian Desktop image**
 *******************************************************************************************************************************

 *************************************************